pandorao/YapeServices/README.md

 Requirements to run the project
 1. run docker using following command: docker-compose up -d
-2. Run the YapeServices.TransactionService project.
+2. Run the YapeServices.Adapters.WebApi project.
 This project applies EFcore migrations and will automatically create a database in SQL Server localdb

 Architecture
 ![diagrama](yape.drawio.png)